orizens/orizens.com/src/pages/blog/2012-06-26-backbone-view-patterns-the-render-method.md

 });</pre>

-Notice how that I added a &#8220;return this&#8221; at the end of the render method.
-This is a common pattern when using a backbone view: This gives us the ability to reuse the view as a sub view and also use &#8220;pre-render&#8221; for preparing it to rendering.
+Notice how that I added a &#8220;return this" at the end of the render method.
+This is a common pattern when using a backbone view: This gives us the ability to reuse the view as a sub view and also use &#8220;pre-render" for preparing it to rendering.

-In order to use this RowView, A change is required in the TableView&#8217;s render method:
+In order to use this RowView, A change is required in the TableView's render method:

 <pre class="brush:js">var TableView = Backbone.View.extend({